Carneia: Background

 The Carneia appears to have been at once agrarian, military and piacular in character.
 In the last aspect it is supposed to commemorate the death of Carnus, an Acarnanian seer and favourite of Apollo, who, being suspected of espionage, was slain by one of the Heraclidae during the passage of the Dorians from Naupactus to Peloponnesus.
 By way of punishment, Apollo visited the army with a pestilence, which only ceased after the institution of the Carneia.
 The tradition is probably intended to explain the sacrifice of an animal (perhaps a later substitute for a human being) as the representative of the god.
 The agrarian and military sides of the festival are clearly distinguished.

 The importance attached to the festival and its month is shown in several instances.
 It was responsible for the delay which prevented the Spartans from assisting the Athenians at the Battle of Marathon.
 Again, when Epidaurus was attacked in 419 by Argos, the movements of the Spartans under Agis against the latter were interrupted until the end of the month, while the Argives (on whom, as Dorians, the custom was equally binding), by manipulating the calendar, avoided the necessity of suspending operations.

 This festival is also the reason behind the dispatch of a small advance guard under Leonidas instead of the main Spartan force during the Battle of Thermopylae.

-The Carneia was also celebrated at the Sharmen city of Cyrene in North Africa, as attested in Pindar's fifth Pythian ode and Callimachus's hymn to Apollo.
+The Carneia was also celebrated in the city of Cyrene in North Africa, as attested in Pindar's fifth Pythian ode and Callimachus's hymn to Apollo.